Site Tools

 Technical background

-Vorosketch simply computes, for each pixel, the distance to each site.
-Of course that is not a particularly efficient way to compute the diagrams, but it works for any type of diagram, and for small diagrams to be used as illustrations, it is fast enough.
 If there are multiple closest sites, Vorosketch records two of them (if there are more than two, Vorosketches takes the first two by order in the input file).
 The reason that only the two closest sites are considered, is that so far, that was enough for my purposes.
 To handle situations in which there are more than two closest sites, we would first have to decide how we would want that to be visualised.
 I am open to suggestions if there is a need for it.

 The pages listed above under documentation contain some more details on the computation of the distance measures discussed on those pages.
-Below I will give some details on distance measures that do not have a dedicated page yet.

 Possibly-Asked Questions